mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 title:  "Quick Start Knative"
 excerpt: "This post will show you details on how to provision, deploy and use some Knative features and give you an overview of what is serverless"
 header:
-  image: /assets/images/knative.png
+  image: /assets/images/setup-a-cloud-native-quarkus-app-in-knative/knative.png
-  og_image: /assets/images/knative.png
+  og_image: /assets/images/setup-a-cloud-native-quarkus-app-in-knative/knative.png
-  overlay_image: /assets/images/unsplash-image-1.jpg
+  overlay_image: /assets/images/setup-a-cloud-native-quarkus-app-in-knative/unsplash-image-1.jpg
   overlay_filter: 0.5
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 toc: true
+classes: wide
+comments: true
 categories:
  - Blog
  - Kubernetes